Super-Rich Condo Owners Are Super-Mad About Creaky High-Rise

 Tenants also grumble about frequent creaks and vibrations.
 Filings allege that the cofounder of one of the developers, Richard Ressler, owns a unit in the building and has previously admitted that the noise issues are “‘intolerable,’ rendering it difficult to sleep during periods of even moderately inclement weather.”

-Ressler’s firm, CIM, did not immediately respond to a request for comment.
-A spokesperson for the building’s sponsor group—CIM included—told the Times that “each and every commitment and term contained in the 432 Park Offering Plan and Declaration has been honored.”
+Ressler’s firm, CIM, declined to comment.
+A spokesperson for the building’s sponsor group—of which CIM is a member—said that “each and every commitment and term contained in the 432 Park Offering Plan and Declaration has been honored.”
+He added that “the [homeowner's association] has restricted access to the property for the performance of remediation, which has delayed completion of certain work.
+In addition, the HOA and certain vocal residents misunderstand Sponsor’s obligations.”

 The lawsuit is filed on behalf of 432 Park’s board and tenants collectively, meaning that individual owners could potentially still file their own legal claims.
 But the most striking allegations seem to affect the entire building.